Chimera uses apk-tools

 # apk upgrade

-in most cases, with the default --latest
+, the default is --latest

-that installed themselves through install_if
+installed themselves through install_if

-will get removed if
+will get removed if they are

 If updates introduce some file conflicts, which may happen this early in the development cycle (but will not happen once more stable, at least not intentionally), this will usually solve it: